siriusphp/invokator/docs/2_6_custom_processors.md

 # Custom callables processor

-You can easily build your own custom processor by extending the `SimpleCallablesProcessor` or starting from scratch as the API for a stack processor is very simple.
+You can easily build your own custom processor by extending the `SimpleCallablesProcessor` or starting from scratch as the API for a callables processor is very simple.

 If you extend the `SimpleCallablesProcessor` you only need to implement the `processCollection()` method.